|

 e.g. If you carry out

-electrolysis experiments with the same two solutions, you get a much greater
+electrolysis experiments with the same two solutions of hydrochloric

 compared to the ethanoic acid.